LuckyJimJD/CivilProcedure/_problems/PersonalJurisdictionProblems.md

 c.
 No, unless D is personally served while pressent in Florida

 d.
-No, because the underlying judgment has no connection to Florida e the underlying judgment has no connection to Florida
+No, because the underlying judgment has no connection to Florida